ali223/flowersblog/README.md

-# Flowers Blog - Installation Guide
+# Inspirational Blog - Installation Guide

 * Clone the repository, as mentioned below:-